Fieldwire/fieldwire_api_docs/source/index.md

 Authorization: Token api=[api token]>,project=[project token]
 ```

 Fieldwire uses API tokens to allow access to the API.
-You can request a new fieldwire API token by emailing <a href="mailto:support@fieldwire.net?subject=Api Token Request">support</a>.
+You can request a new Fieldwire API token by emailing <a href="mailto:support@fieldwire.net?subject=Api Token Request">support</a>.

 Fieldwire expects for the API and project token to be included in all API requests to the server in a header that looks like one of the following: